HudoGriz/QTLspyer/QTLspyer/shiny/markdown/input_data.md

 #### Reference data

 Here the reference organism genome should be provided in `.fasta` format.
-A reference genome for _Saccharomyces cerevisiae_ is already provided.
+A reference genome for _Saccharomyces cerevisiae_ is provided as an example.
 The genome was taken from [NCBI](https://www.ncbi.nlm.nih.gov/genome/?term=Saccharomyces%20cerevisiae%5BOrganism%5D&cmd=DetailsSearch).
 The reference genome is used for read alignment.
 Additionally a `.vcf` of known SNPs for the studied organism is required.
 A generic file for _Saccharomyces cerevisiae_ is already provided.
 The file was obtained from [Ensembl](https://fungi.ensembl.org/Saccharomyces_cerevisiae/Info/Index).
 The `.vcf` file is needed for **Base Quality Score Recalibration (BQSR)** with GATK.

 #### Annotation data